sarachadwick/sara-chadwick/README.md

 # Svelte + Vite

-This template should help get you started developing with Svelte in Vite.
+this template should help get you started developing with Svelte in Vite.

 ## Recommended IDE Setup